 - Preheat the oven to 180°c, (160°c fan).

-- Once the oven is at temperature, scatter the almonds on an ungreased baking tray and bake for 10 minutes.
-You won’t need to brown them any longer because we’re going to bake the biscotti slices later and they’ll finish of browning
+- Once the oven is at temperature, scatter the almonds on an un-greased baking tray and bake for 10 minutes.
+You won’t need to brown them any longer because we’re going to bake the biscotti slices later and they’ll finish off browning then.

 - Mix the egg, sugar, cinnamon, nutmeg, ginger, cloves and peppercorns until pale, thick and creamy, about 4 minutes with an electric mixer or use the butterfly in your TM and set to speed 3.5/2 mins.

-- Line a baking tray with non-stick greaseproof paper or not, if you're using our USA pans.
+- Line a baking tray with non-stick greaseproof paper or not, if you're using a good quality non-stick pan

 - If the mixture is too sticky dust the benchtop and your hands with flour, roll the mix into it.
 Then shape into a long rectangle on the baking tray.
 Rather than have the ends pointy like a loaf, flatten them off a bit, so there won’t be any short little pieces when you go to cut the loaf up.

 - Bake in the oven, until firm to the touch, then remove and leave to rest till cool enough to handle.